bellarina1118/-neural-networks-forhealth-technology-applications./README.md

 # Medical Research and Development Achievements
 My achievement on this topic is background research on predictive home telemonitoring for worsening heart failure.
-The results and article can be read in the only file uploaded.
+The research paper can be read in pdf file.